1466 Mündleria: Physical characteristics

 The asteroid has been characterized as a carbonaceous C-type asteroid.

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Mündleria measures between 22.13 and 24.95 kilometers in diameter, and its surface has an albedo between 0.037 and 0.061.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.055 and a diameter of 21.46 kilometers with an absolute magnitude of 12.1.

 Lightcurves

-As of 2017, no useful rotational lightcurve of Mündleria has been obtained.
-The body's rotation period, poles and shape remain unknown.
+Photometric observations of asteroid 1466 Mundleria (e = 0.15, i = 13.15°, H = 12.23) were conducted using telescopes located in New Mexico, Italy, and Malta between March 24th and April 25th, 2022.
+An analysis of these data points yielded a rotation period of 89.28 ± 0.065 hours.

 Naming

 This minor planet was named after German astronomer Max Mündler (1876–1969), staff member at the Heidelberg-Königstuhl State Observatory where the body was discovered.
 The name was proposed by Heinrich Vogt after whom the minor planet 1439 Vogtia is named.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 131).